• 2015 National Mid-Major Coach of the Year

-A graduate of Sacramento State and a native of Sacramento, Katz’s extensive basketball résumé includes a 37-year career as a basketball coach at the NCAA Div.
+A graduate of Sacramento State and a native of Sacramento, Katz’s extensive basketball résumé includes a 39-year career as a basketball coach at the NCAA Div.
 I, junior college and high school levels.
-He recently received a contract extension that will keep him at Sacramento State through the 2017-18 season.
+He recently signed a contract extension that will keep him at Sacramento State through at least the 2019-20 season.

 Prior to Sacramento State, Katz spent 19 years as a junior college head coach, compiling a 435-185 record (.702 winning percentage) while leading his teams to the playoffs 18 times, including three Sweet 16 appearances, three Elite 8 appearances and one trip to the Final Four.
 Also during that 19-year span, his teams combined for seven conference championships and he received conference coach of the year accolades seven times.
 For his efforts, Katz was inducted into the California Community College Men’s Basketball Coaches Association Hall of Fame on March 13, 2009.